illustrator: Rafael Yockteng

 As Maribel, Amelia, and Anthony quickly figured out when I asked them who the white rabbits were, they said, almost in unison: “Papá and the little girl.”

 Yockteng created the sketches in pencil, which he then scanned and digitally colored and outlined.
 The result is stunning, with a muted palette of mostly browns, blues and greens that create a sort-of sameness, complementing the story and highlighting the long journey on which all there is for the child to do is to count—and dream.
 Buitrago and Yockteng have intentionally left the place, which may be Mexico or anywhere in Central America, ambiguous.
 That’s because, as IBBY Foundation President Patricia Aldana writes in a brief Afterword, “close to a hundred thousand children from Central America make the very dangerous trip you see here to find safety and a way to survive in the United States,” and this small family could represent any of them.

 Originally written in Spanish and seamlessly translated into English, Dos conejos blancos // Two White Rabbits is brilliant, profound and heartbreaking—and highly recommended.
 (Note: I listed this book as appropriate for all grades because it can be effectively read in preschool- through undergraduate levels, as well as in courses such as Early Childhood Education, Children’s Literature, and Library Science.)

-Muchísimas gracias a mi amiga y colega, Judy Zalazar Drummond, who introduced me to Maribel Rodriguez (11), Amelia Edosia Rodriguez (9), and Anthony Rodriguez (6), and to their mom, Melissa Rodriguez—and to the children, for allowing me to see this beautiful story through their eyes.
+Muchísimas gracias a mi amiga y colega, Judy Zalazar Drummond, who introduced me to her grandchildren, Maribel Linda, Amelia Edosia, and Anthony, and to their mom, Melissa—and to the children, for allowing me to see this beautiful story through their eyes.